Atsushi Nakajima (Bungo Stray Dogs): In Bungo Stray Dogs

 Atsushi first appears in the manga as an abandoned orphan who usually is eager to rob the next person he sees in order to survive.
-When he saves detective Osamu Dazai from drowning, Dazai is angered because he was attempting suicide.
-After inviting him to eat at a restaurant, Dazai and his partner, Doppo Kunikida, realizes that Atsushi is a weretiger and asks him to work at his Armed Detective Agency.
+When he saves detective Osamu Dazai from drowning, Dazai and his partner, Doppo Kunikida, realizes that Atsushi is a weretiger and asks him to work at his Armed Detective Agency.
 Atsushi accepts and meets other members who also possess supernatural powers.
 He also learns he is the target of the Port Mafia, who seek him in his tiger form.
 During an encounter with the young mafia assassin Kyoka Izumi, Atsushi becomes concerned that she is forced to kill and ends up becoming her mentor and caretaker.
 Atsushi first met Kyōka while assisting Akiko Yosano with shopping.
 Later, he learned that Kyōka had taken 35 lives and wished to leave that life behind.
 Moved by her resolve, he stepped in to save her from a bomb strapped to her.; The leader of the detective agency, Yukichi Fukuzawa, recruits her, putting Kyoka under Atsushi's care in the apartment he has provided for them.
-During another encounter with the Port Mafia, who want Kyoka back, Atsushi is able to use his shapeshifting powers to battle the mafia's Ryūnosuke Akutagawa; he hates Atsushi for being whose former mentor is Dazai and the fighter seeks to have his approval by the detective by surpassing Atsushi.
+During another encounter with the Port Mafia, who want Kyoka back, Atsushi is able to use his shapeshifting powers to battle the mafia's Ryūnosuke Akutagawa.

 After Atsushi escapes from the mafia, the detective agency learns of, and fights with, a group known as the Guild.
 During those battles, Kyoka is arrested, and Atsushi learns that the bounty on his head was placed by the Guild; Their leader Francis Scott Key Fitzgerald claims that a hidden treasure is bound up with Atsushi's powers.
-Seeing the Guild as the greater menace, Atsushi convinces Dazai to form an alliance with the mafia.
-Afterward, Atsushi, being the agency's strongest detective, is sent to attack the Guild.
-During his search for Kyoka, Atsushi clashes with Akutagawa to stop the airship Moby Dick from falling on the city, and the two encounter Fitzgerald.
-Joining forces, Atsushi and Akutagawa defeat Fitzgerald, while Kyoka stops the airship, passing a test for joining the detective agency.
+Atsushi, being the agency's strongest detective, is sent to attack the Guild.
+Atsushi clashes with Akutagawa to stop the airship Moby Dick from falling on the city, and defeaT Fitzgerald.
+Kyoka stops the airship, passing a test for joining the detective agency.